build-on-aws/content/essentials/security/index.md

 To access a database, some form of authentication is required.
 This can take the form of a username and password, which should be [rotated on a regular basis](https://aws.amazon.com/blogs/security/rotate-amazon-rds-database-credentials-automatically-with-aws-secrets-manager/).
 You can alternatively make use of [Amazon RDS Proxy](https://aws.amazon.com/rds/proxy/) to leverage IAM roles to manage access to the database for you.
 Some of the database services, like [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), make use of [IAM roles](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/authentication-and-access-control.html) to provide access, so you do not need to manage any credentials yourself.

+### Console-based SSH Access

+SSH is one of the most common methods of managing your EC2 instances and AMAzon EC2 Instance Connect allows you to use SSH to connect to your EC2 instances using one-tiome SSH keys directly in the AWS Console.
+The following articles provides a walkthrough of how to [enable EC2 Instance Connect](https://aws.amazon.com/blogs/security/use-ec2-instance-connect-to-provide-secure-ssh-access-to-ec2-instances-with-private-ip-addresses/) and explains the typical use case.
+You can also generate SSH keys when you create your EC2 instance, download them locally and use them to connect to your instance, however this means you must protect those keys, ensure they are stored somewhere that you will not lose acccess to, and can only connect to your instance from a machine that has those keys downloaded.
+EC2 instance connect provides the same SSH access, securely, from your AWS Console, across machines, in a simple to use manner.

 ### Minimum permissions

 Restricting access to your database only to services / infrastructure that require it is a recommended best practice.
 This can be done by [setting up security groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html) for your RDS instances, [Amazon Neptune](https://aws.amazon.com/neptune/) [databases](https://docs.aws.amazon.com/neptune/latest/userguide/get-started-security.html), or for [Amazon Redshift](https://aws.amazon.com/redshift/) [clusters](https://docs.aws.amazon.com/redshift/latest/dg/r_Database_objects.html).